Extremal sequences for a weighted zero-sum constant: The case when

-In fact, we have the following more general result, whose proof if similar to the proof of the previous result.
-We use the notations in the second paragraph of this section and we define $A_p^j=\{\,x^j\mid x\in A_p\,\}$.
+In fact we have the following more general result whose proof is similar to the proof of the previous result.
+Using the notations as in the second paragraph of this section, we define $A_p^j=\{\,x^j : x\in A_p\,\}$.